apache/servicecomb-docs/java-chassis-reference/en_US/general-development/cross-app-invocation.md

 # Cross App Invocation
-### Concept Description
+## Concept Description

 An application is a layer in the microservice instance isolation hierarchy, and an application contains multiple microservices.
 By default, only microservice instances of the same application are allowed to call each other.

-### Scenario
+## Scenario

 When a user needs micro-services between different applications to call each other, it is necessary to enable the cross-application calling function.

-### Configuration instructions
+## Configuration instructions

 To enable cross-application calls, you first need to enable cross-application call configuration in the microservice.yaml file on the provider side.

+_Note_:
+* Need to upgrade the micro service version number to re-register micro service information in the service center
+* Even in the development development environment, you need to upgrade the microservice version number, because in the development environment, only the contract changes, will re-register the contract

 The configuration items are as follows:
 ```yaml
 service_description:
   # other configuration omitted